BGDok/webpage/README.md

-# webpage
+# BGDok.com
-BGDok.com web page - document generator, based on templates to serve the everyday needs of people in the administration documentation flow
+Bulgarian Document generator

+This Software is developed with the purpose to serve the everyday person in administrative template generation based on a form related to the chosen document template and all in accordance with the Bulgarian law requirements.

+Eternal Resource Ltd.